Zulema Garcia Olsen: Career

 Garcia was known as a pianist, a violinist and a composer.
 Her compositions included "Our Wedding March" (performed at her own wedding); "The Columbian March (Columbus Landing in America)," which was performed by John Philip Sousa's band at the World's Columbian Exposition in Chicago; "On the Death of Prince Napoleon", "The Spring Palace Waltz", and "The Mockingbird".
 She represented "Spanish Texans" on the State Board of Lady Managers for the Texas World's Fair Exhibit Association, the organization tasked with creating a state display at the World's Columbian Exposition in 1893.
 She was the youngest Lady Manager appointed from any state.
 She performed at a dinner with the Mexican National Band in Chicago in 1892, with many dignitaries of the Exposition present.
 English writer and Texas newspaperman Henry Ryder-Taylor dedicated a song, "The Snake Ring Song", to Zulema Garcia in 1895.

 Personal life

 Zulema Garcia married J. J. Olsen in 1896.
 In their eleven years of marriage, they had seven children.
+On their wedding day, Garcia walked down the aisle while her composition “Wedding March” played.
+She had composed the piece for the occasion and it is her last known composition.
 Zulema Garcia Olsen was 33 years old at the time of her death from typhoid fever in April 1907.
 Some of her photographs and papers are archived with the Garcia-Smith Family Collection at Texas A&M University in Kingsville, Texas.